SJTU-IPADS/Bamboo/README.md

 # Bamboo
 We introduce Bamboo-v0.1, a new 7B LLM that boasts high sparsity while delivering performance equivalent to Mistral-7B.
+We hope our work can inspire more research on LLM efficiency.
 In this repo, we provide the details of our model.

 ## Models